 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 3.1 Landlords must have a person or team assigned to take responsibility for complaint handling to ensure complaints receive the necessary attention, and that these are reported to the governing body.
 This Code will refer to that person or team as the "complaints officer".
 Yes The Council has a Central Complaints Team managed by the Service Manager - Information Governance who is the designated liaison officer with governing bodies.
-The Central Complaints Team is: 1 x Team Leader - Complaints (TL) 5 x Complaints Officer (CO) 2 x Case Co-ordinator (permanent) (CC) 2 x Case Co-ordinator (CC) (fixed term contract) Housing Repairs and Housing Needs have dedicated case management teams for casework & complaint handling.
+The Central Complaints Team is: 1 x Team Leader - Complaints (TL) 5 x Complaints Officer (CO) 2 x Complaints Officer (CO) (fixed term contract) 2 x Case Co-ordinator (permanent) (CC) 1 x Case Co-ordinator (CC) (fixed term contract) Housing Repairs and Housing Needs have dedicated case management teams for casework & complaint handling.
 1 x Manager 6-8 x Case management officers 3.2 the complaint handler appointed must have appropriate complaint handling skills and no conflicts of interest.
-Yes All roles in the Central Complaints Team require skills and experience in complaint handling.
+Yes All roles in the Central Complaints Team require skills and experience in complaint handling as per the job profile.
 The team acts as an independent and objective investigator for complaints.
 In addition to this the Case Management Officers responses are audited to ensure quality responses are being provided.
 They also have regular plain English training.

 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 3.3 Complaint handlers should: be able to act sensitively and fairly be trained to handle complaints and deal with distressed and upset residents have access to staff at all levels to facilitate quick resolution of complaints have the authority and autonomy to act to resolve disputes quickly and fairly.
 Yes Mandatory Safeguarding awareness training is required for all roles in the Complaints Team to allow them to spot possible safeguarding issues when dealing with distressed residents.
-Specific training on handling challenging customers and for dealing with people with mental health issues is planned for Autumn 2022.
+Specific training on handling challenging customers and for dealing with people with mental health issues including suicide awareness is part of the Council's mandatory learning for all staff.
 Staff attend Effective Complaints Handling provided by governing bodies as available.
-TL and COs facilitate training to all other staff in the Council on the Council's complaints processes including IT systems and from Autumn 2022 will provide training on Effective Complaints Handling (to include writing responses, dealing with challenging people etc.) The Complaints Team staff are able to directly contact all staff in the Council (Chief Executive, Leader of the Council, Executive Directors, Directors, Head of Service, Managers, Officers, Councillors) in order to resolve complaints.
+TL and COs facilitate training to all other staff in the Council on the Council's complaints processes including IT systems and from Autumn 2022 will provide training on Effective Complaints Handling (to include writing responses, dealing with challenging people etc.) The Complaints Team staff can directly contact all staff in the Council (Chief Executive, Leader of the Council, Executive Directors, Directors, Head of Service, Managers, Officers, Councillors) to resolve complaints.
 There is an escalation process followed when a complaint response is nearing its deadline or has got "stuck": Complaints Officer/Case Co-ordinator escalates to Team Leader, TL escalates to Service Manager, Service Manager escalates to Directors/Exec Directors/Heads of Service.